tectonicboy/Rosetta-Secure-Texting/README.md

 side, both by the sending client and by the server as a mediator, so receivers can be assured that:

-1) The message really did arrive, unaltered, by the receiver's friend.
+1) The message really was sent by their friend and were untouched en route.
-2) The message really was relayed by the real Rosetta server, unaltered.
+2) The message really was relayed by the real Rosetta server unaltered en route.